alavifazel/Articles/6_The_idea_behind_UNIX_numeric_file_permissions/6_The_idea_behind_UNIX_numeric_file_permissions.md

 -   *4* for read permission.

-In our example, 5 was the result of (1 + 4) and the OS concluded that we needed both **read** and **execution** permissions.
+In our example, 5 is the result of (1 + 4) and the OS concluded that we needed both **read** and **execution** permissions.

 What I was wondering was how there was a guarantees that a number in